JetBrains-Research/lca-baselines/README.md

 ## Where are the baselines?

-For each task we have different approachs and environmet.
-You can find baseline solution and necessary information about each task in the corresponding folder.
+For each task, we have different approaches and environments.
+You can find the baseline solutions and the necessary information about each task in the corresponding directories.

 ## How can I submit my results?